dawonn/ros-pioneer3at/README.md

 #### Workspace Setup:
 > Check the ROS website for installing and setting up the workspace

+#### Gazebo Dependencies
+> Apparently, Gazebo 9 a new set of dependencies from Ignition was introduced.
+Follow [these instructions](http://gazebosim.org/tutorials?tut=install_dependencies_from_source) to download them.

 #### Userspace Installation
 ##### RosAria